GizelleL/GizelleL/README.md

 ### Hi, I'm Gizelle
 But my friends call me 'Elle' or 'Ella', and you can too. 😁

 * I’m currently working on becoming a data professional, preferably as a data analyst or business analyst.
+You can find my certificates of accomplishments and achievements in the 'Certificates' folder.
+In addition to being a post-graduate student, I'm open to continuous learning and participate in Google, Datacamp, Udemy and Coursera for fun, the certificate is just the cherry on top!

-* What I've learned working across sales, operations and marketing teams in the 4+ years of investment management experience is:
+* More about me:  I've gained valueable lessons working across sales, operations and marketing teams in the 4+ years of investment management experience, the most important so far have been:

-   * To be at the forefront of the industry's digital transformation.
+   * Find a way to be at the forefront of the investment industry's digital and data transformation projects.
    *  Sales Enablement and Sales Marketing - explored ways to leverage data and technology to monitor, report and explore sales and marketing analytics; Recognizing         the shift towards a data-driven future in the investment management and banking sector.
    * Operations Associate - enhanced trade reporting and operations using data analysis and technology.